 Calamine Lotion for Babies: Uses, Safety And Side Effects

 Calamine lotion is a popular skin lotion used across all age groups.
-The topical lotion has been available as an over-the-counter medicine for decades.
-The anti-itch and cooling properties make it a widely used skin care product.
-But is it safe to use calamine lotion for babies?
-In this MomJunction post, we tell you Calamine lotion for babies is a popular over-the-counter product for relieving symptoms of several skin ailments.
-The lotion is known for its anti-itch properties and cooling effect on topical application (1).
+But should you use Calamine lotion for babies?
+We explore this question in this post.
+The topical lotion with anti-itch and cooling properties has been available as an over-the-counter medicine for decades.
+It is a widely used skin care product for relieving symptoms of several skin ailments (1).
 Many parents turn to calamine lotion to manage simple skin problems in infants.
+However, before applying the lotion, you should consult a pediatrician to learn about its safety and appropriateness for your baby’s delicate skin.

 Read this post to know the safety, potential uses, possible side effects, and precautionary measures for the use of calamine lotion in babies.